 In 2014 the Mule V was updated and became known as the Mule 5HD.
 The Mule IV underwent a name-change to avoid confusion; it became known as the Mule 4HD.

 In 2016 Mule 624T made its debut.
 Featuring tracks, this Mule caused a flood of excitement as more and more shed haulers chose it for its power and flotation.

 In September of 2018, we introduced the Mule 524, replacing the Mule 5HD.
 With all-new features such as High Torque Drive Hubs, Automatic Tracking, and On Board Diagnostics the Mule 524 offers you unprecedented power and flexibility with more than 97,000 in. lb. of axle torque.
-Later that year, the Mule 737T followed, the largest Mule ever produced – yet!
-Built to handle the toughest situations, it’s a life-saver for many shed haulers.
+The Mule 737T followed later that year.
 And following the trend, the Mule 4HD was updated and reintroduced as the Mule 413, which remains highly popular with shed haulers.

 In 2019, the PSU G2 Mule was introduced.

 The C-Series began to impact the shipping container world in 2019, with the Mule 413c, 524c, and 624Tc.
 These Mules have the abilities and attachments to move not only shipping containers, but also shed and PSU containers, giving you a wide range of possibilities in various industries.
 In 2020, the Mule 737Tc became available.